 The collecting of folk music was always political but it became more so as time went by.
 The politics of “People’s Songs” kicked up a notch during the Works Progress Administration era of the 1930s, and stepped up another notch in the Civil Rights era.
 Pete wasn’t singing these songs in ignorance, he was wielding them like a hammer.
 Written on his banjo were the words “This Machine Surrounds Hate and Forces it to Surrender”.
 It was Pete’s nonviolent answer to Woody Guthrie’s more direct “This Machine Kills Fascists”, written on his guitar.

 As many of you will be familiar, Pete Seeger’s career always involved songs for children.
-To build a better society, these activist thought, start with the classroom.
+To build a better society, these activists thought, start with the classroom.
 In 1956 he recorded “The Ink Is Black“, a children’s song celebrating Brown v.
 Board of Education.
 Another Civil Rights song he popularized was the kid friendly version of “If You Miss Me (at the Back of the Bus)“.

 The idea that the racial imagery was taken out of songs like “I’ve been Working on the Railroad” to cover up for our racist past gets it backwards.
-These songs were reclaimed 75 years ago by Civil Rights activists who spread them into resistant schools as replacements for songs like “Old Black Joe” and “Massa’s in ‘de Cold Cold Ground”.
+These songs were reclaimed 75 years ago by early Civil Rights activists who spread them into resistant schools as replacements for songs like “Old Black Joe” and “Massa’s in ‘de Cold Cold Ground”.

 I am a strong advocate of teaching age appropriate history about the lingering influence of minstrelsy in our entertainment culture.
 The people who introduced these reclaimed folks songs to schools during the 40s and 50s were at the same time fighting to get the last vestiges of blackface off of television and radio.
 Parents and teachers can pass on these songs, in their current versions, proudly and without shame.
-They need provide only the Civil Rights history of the songs’ (re)creation until the children are ready for the rest of it.
+They need provide only the Civil Rights history of the songs’ re-creation until the children are ready for the rest of it.

 Minstrelsy and Minstrel Material

-Just because in some variations the melody or lyrics were used by minstrels doesn’t make something a minstrel song.
+Just because in some variations a certain melody or lyrics were used by minstrels doesn’t make something a minstrel song.
 Most of the material at minstrel shows was actually published for the general market not specifically for the stage.
 Alongside racist material at a minstrel show you would hear innocuous popular parlor songs like “Grandfather’s Clock.”

 The minstrels who specialized in imitating African Americans were initially referred to as “Negro delineators.”
 Many of them, however crudely, made honest attempts to mimic the music of African Americans on plantations in the south.
 Some studied or learned from Black musicians within their integrated minstrel troupes, or from their competitors in African American blackface troupes.
 This was the start of the banjo’s slow shift from being associated with African Americans in the 19th century to being associated with rural whites in the 20th.
+The rural whites were primarily exposed to the banjo through traveling minstrel performances.

 In the first decades of minstrelsy (1840-1890), during which the precursors to “I’ve Been Working on the Railroad” emerged, the comedic aspect of racial imitation was secondary to the myth of accurate portrayal of plantation life and especially Black music.
+Northern audiences were curious about the culture of Southern Blacks and took the portrayals on stage seriously, even if part of their enjoyment was reveling in their “superiority”.

 Mythological and racist as minstrel portrayals were, they did introduce actual elements of Black musical culture into the mainstream of American life.
 Minstrel performers picked up musical phrasings, rhythmic patterns, and lyrics that had their origins among African Americans enslaved, or formerly enslaved, in the South.
-They also utilized the compositions of African American writers in the North, turning some of them into stars.
+They also utilized the compositions of African American writers in the North, turning some of them into wealthy stars.
 The influence this had on rhythm in particular, specifically syncopation, led directly into the creation of ragtime and eventually jazz.

 You can call the adoption of Black music by whites theft, but to remove all musical phrasings, rhythms, and lyrical passages that were invoked in minstrel performance from the repertoire would require eliminating nearly any influence African Americans had on American music in the 19th century.